-To create a sustained effect of the brain, Transcranial Magnetic Stimulation needs to be repeated over a series of treatment sessions.
+To create a sustained effect of the brain, stimulation needs to be repeated over a series of treatment sessions.
 The most accepted coarse of treatment is between 20-30 sessions.
 Typically, these are best delivered daily Monday to Friday for 4-6 weeks.
-The benefits from Transcranial Magnetic Stimulation start to be noticeable to patients after about two weeks of treatment.
+The benefits from stimulation start to be noticeable to patients after about two weeks of treatment.

-For further information about Sydney TMS and our approach to Transcranial Magnetic Stimulation please contact us on 1300 177 144.
-We look forward to hearing from you contact us.
+For further information about Sydney TMS and our approach please contact us on 1300 177 144.
+We look forward to hearing from you.